trishaandrews/trishaandrews.github.io/_posts/2015-7-27-Linear-Regressions.md

 <img class="zoom-img" src="../images/bomojo/domestic_widest_all.png" alt="DLG vs widest number of theaters">

-I should probably note here that too few movies had budgets listed for me to make predictions.
+I should probably note here that too few movies had budgets listed for me to make predictions based on that attribute.

 What I was initially curious about was whether genre or country of origin had impacts on a movie's US gross, so let's start out with genre.
 Each movie had a genre listed, partially do to the fact that I had grabbed this list from bomojo's foreign language genre page.
 However, when I attempted to get a more accurate view of the data by setting any movies whose only genres were "foreign language" or "foreign" to "unknown", I had an unpleasant surprise -- over 700 of my 1500 movies were now of "unknown" genre.